 Mexico’s Riviera Maya!
-Plus Chichen Itza, Valladolid, and a Brandi Carlile concert, Feb 2022
+Feat.
+Chichen Itza, Valladolid, and a Brandi Carlile concert, Feb 2022

 Let’s go to Mexico!

 So I can live like this all day, every day.

 Note: I went back and did it again in 2023!
 Those details at the end.

 Route: This trip was a sandwich of a few days in Valladolid, in the Mexican state of Yucatan ⇨ a 4-day music festival held at the Hard Rock Hotel Riviera Maya ⇨ a few days on the beach in Akumal, Quintana Roo.
 Click on the green links to get to specific sections.